and-fm/.github/profile/README.md

 (Aaron and Nick's Distributor)

-### We are creating an industry leading music distribution platform.
-Delivering maximum value at reasonable costs without unnecessary limits.
+### An industry leading music distribution platform.

 <!--